opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/common.md

   </tr>
 </table>

-The purpose of the draft **OGC API - Common - Part 2: Geospatial Data** Standard is to provide a common connection between the API landing page and resource-specific details.
+The purpose of the **OGC API - Common - Part 2: Geospatial Data** candidate Standard is to provide a common connection between the API landing page and resource-specific details.
 The table below defines the resources listed in this part.

 <table>
   <tr>